szabgab/dancer-spa-book-source/manuscript/outline.md

 ### Server Side Errors

-Server side error handling.
+[Server side error handling](#server-side-error-handling).
 What happens if there is an exception in the code?
 What happens if the user tries to access a route without proper authentication?
 What happens if the user does not supply the expected input, or supplies incorrect input? (e.g. a sting instead of a number).
 What happens if the user tries to access a route that does not exist?

-### HTML

-I assume most if the readers are somewhat familiar with HTML and HTML5.
-Nevertheless a quick introduction to HTML is included.

-### CSS

-CSS - Cascading Style Sheets are both hated and loved by people.
-The 4th edition of the [Definite Guide of CSS](https://www.amazon.com/CSS-Definitive-Guide-Visual-Presentation/dp/1449393195?tag=szabgab-20) has 1090 pages and weight 3.7 pounds.
-We are going to cover the gist of it 2 pages and no pounds.

-### jQuery

-Selecting the JavaScript framework: the case for jQuery.
-An introduction to jQuery.
-There are plenty of modern JavaScript frameworks that generate a lot of noise.
-Some of them will surely stay around for a long time. jQuery is not that hyped any more, but is probably still the most widely used framework.
-We will get a small taste of it here.
-Enough to get started with our Single Page Application.

-### Bootstrap

-Introduction to Bootstrap, the HTML/CSS framework.
-It is fun to hand-craft your own web site using HTML and CSS, but between you and me, no all of us can make beautiful site.
-I know I can't.
-So we can rely on the engineers at Twitter and use Bootstrap.
-There might be a lot of sites look the same because many people use Bootstrap, but it is much better than having many site look equally horrible because of hand-crafted HTML and CSS..

-### Authentication and Authorization

-How to verify that a visitor is the person she claims to be?
-Can she access a certain page?
-Can she execute a certain operation?

 ### Session management

 What does it mean that a web application is stateless?
 How can know that two requests come from the same user?
 How well can we correllate two requests?
-What is a session?
+What is a [session](#sessions)?
 How to create and set cookies?

+### Authentication and Authorization

+How to verify that a visitor is the person she claims to be?
+Can she access a certain page?
+Can she execute a certain operation?

 ### SEO - Search Engine Optimization